Objective: To reunite separated families

 - Handicapped adult children

-- Parent(s) (only in cases where the asylum seeker is an unaccompanied foreign minor)
+- Parent(s) (only in cases where the asylum seeker is an unaccompanied minor refugees)

 The conditions for family reunification are complex and vary case by case.
 This is why, in addition to providing personal support, Caritas also organizes collective information sessions for those wishing to file a family reunification request.